zjcz/zjcz.github.io/_posts/2024-02-28-bin-reminder-application.md

 Flutter provides a Form widget with built in validation, however this only works with DropDownButton control and not DropDownMenu.
 I felt the DropDownMenu provided a much nicer UI with the ability to show icons in the dropdown items, so I ended up writing custom validation code to ensure the dropdowns had been populated before saving.

 ### Icons
-To illustrate the bins I used icons from [Font Awesome](https://fontawesome.com/){:target="_blank"} , using the [Flutter Font Awesome Package](https://pub.dev/packages/font_awesome_flutter){:target="_blank"}.
+To illustrate the bins I used icons from [Font Awesome](https://fontawesome.com/){:target="_blank"}, using the [Flutter Font Awesome Package](https://pub.dev/packages/font_awesome_flutter){:target="_blank"}.
 However this didn't provide all the icons I needed so I created my own set using Inkscape to generate the SVG icons and [Flutter Icon Generator](https://fluttericon.com/){:target="_blank"} to package them.
 I also created my own icon for the application - I am not very good when it comes to drawing icons and logos as you can probably tell.
+I used the [Flutter Native Splash](https://pub.dev/packages/flutter_native_splash){:target="_blank"} package to generate the Android loading screen.

 ## Summary
 You can view the complete code at [GitHub - Flutter Bin Reminder](https://github.com/zjcz/flutter-bin-reminder){:target="_blank"}.

+**Update 2024-03-06:** Updated to expand on some of my original points.